NullOranje/docker-exporter/README.md

 ### As container
 There are two key things here: mounting the Docker daemon socket to the container and exposing the Prometheus metrics endpoint

+Because Docker does not give access to information out of the box, we can override values via environment variables.

+- `HOSTNAME` allows us to override the host found in `os.Hostname()`